JancoBH/Angular-Movies/README.md

 ## 📦 Deployment

-You can check <a href="https://angular.io/cli" target="_blank">Angular Deployment guide</a> to learn how to deploy this project.
+You can check <a href="https://angular.io/guide/deployment" target="_blank">Angular Deployment guide</a> to learn how to deploy this project.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 🧑‍💻 Made by [JancoBH](https://github.com/JancoBH)